Dwooll94/SWAT-Website-25/README.md

 ## License

-This project is proprietary to FIRST Robotics Competition Team 1806.
+This project is designed for FIRST Robotics Competition Team 1806.
+However if it is useful for you and your team, feel free to use it.
+It's mostly AI generated anyway.